future-rob/vibe-coding-rules/README.md

 - ✅ Emit events for all important state changes
 - ✅ Write comprehensive Foundry tests
 - ✅ Security-first approach - never compromise security for gas

+### 📘 TypeScript
+- ✅ Never use `any` - use `unknown` and narrow it
+- ✅ Always use descriptive, non-abbreviated variable names
+- ✅ Provide explicit return types for exported functions
+- ✅ Use type guards for runtime type checking
+- ✅ Leverage discriminated unions for complex state

 ### ⚛️ TypeScript-React + Nextjs
 - ✅ Use TypeScript strict mode